-- Directly to a processor or controller - Through a serial module
+- Directly to a processor or controller

+- On a SNAP-LCE or SNAP Ultimate controller, firmware version R5.1c or higher is required.

+- Through a serial module

 After you connect the devices, you can send or receive data directly from a serial device, such as barcode readers, weigh scales, or any intelligent device.